Convolution

 Time

-- the block calculates in the time domain, which minimises memory usage.
+— the block calculates in the time domain, which minimizes memory usage.

-Fixed point signals are only supported in the time domain.
-When inputting fixed point signals, make sure that the Computation domain parameter is set to Time
+Fixed-point signals are supported only in the time domain.
+When entering fixed-point signals, make sure that the Calculation domain parameter is set to Time

 .